-External IT services, such as wikis, blogs, video and content sharing sites, and community and social networking sites (eg Twitter and Facebook), are commonly used by students and engagement with these tools now accounts for a major part of their online activity and daily routine, both for study and pleasure.
+External IT services, such as wikis, blogs, video and content sharing sites, and community and social networking sites (eg Twitter and Facebook), and generative AI services such as ChatGPT, are commonly used by students and engagement with these tools now accounts for a major part of their online activity and daily routine, both for study and pleasure.
 Staff must consider the implications of using external IT services in support of teaching and learning activities.
 This guidance sheet is intended to help staff involved in teaching and learning activities to:

 The University provides a range of tools that can be used to support teaching and learning activities.
-These include those within our Virtual Learning Environment (VLE) and related tools such as Panopto, Padlet, Xerte and Mentimeter, along with Google Workspace for Education services and Zoom.
+These include those within our Virtual Learning Environment (VLE) and related tools such as Panopto, Padlet, Xerte and Mentimeter, along with Zoom and Google Workspace for Education services including gen AI tool Google Gemini.

 There are a lot of tools to choose from and you will need to consider which tool or combination of tools is best suited for the learning and teaching scenario that you have in mind.
 Where your scenario involves only registered University staff and students, the full range of supported tools will be available to you.
 However, it is worth remembering that many of the tools can also be used for collaboration and information sharing with users external to the University.
 For further information please see the Tools for supporting teaching and learning page.